 The Summit is approved for continuing education credit for doctors, lawyers, nurses, and social workers who attend.
 We encourage attendance from: (1) Administrators and front-line practitioners from allied health, healthcare, law, and public health fields; (2) Faculty, researchers, and students from law, medical, nursing, public health, and social work schools; and (3) Representatives from government and professional associations.

-The National Center for Medical-Legal Partnership seeks two types of submissions: (1) proposals for workshop sessions; and (2) research abstracts for oral presentation and for poster presentation.
-We will release the RFP for both in October 2016.
+The National Center for Medical-Legal Partnership is currently accepting submissions for two types of Summit content: (1) proposals for workshop sessions; and (2) research abstracts for oral presentation and for poster presentation.

 Summit Agenda and Pre-Conference